skvortsovden/skvortsovden.github.io/posts/2025-05-09-linux-users-and-groups.md

 ---
-title: "A single file to remember for Linux Users and Groups."
+title: "A Single File to Remember for Linux Users and Groups"
 categories: linux
 ---

 **Long story short:**
-I’m currently prepping for the Linux System Administrator certification, and honestly — keeping track of all the Linux files and commands is a bit overwhelming.
+I'm currently prepping for the Linux System Administrator certification, and honestly—keeping track of all the Linux files and commands is a bit overwhelming.

 So in this post, I want to focus on just **one** file that (in my opinion) stands out when it comes to understanding how Linux handles **users and groups**.